remix-run/react-router/docs/start/tutorial.md

 ```

 When any errors are thrown in the child routes, our new pathless route will catch it and render, preserving the root route's UI!
+Small gotcha, note that we had to add the rootAction.
+Otherwise, creating a new user won't work.

 ## JSX Routes